Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Infinite root stacks of logarithmic schemes

 Furthermore, if the quotient $G/H$ and the morphism $Y \arr X$ are \fp, then $[Y/H] \arr [X/G]$ is also \fp. \end{lemma}

 \begin{proof} Since fpqc descent for affine maps is effective, we have the following fact.
 Suppose that $\cF$ and $\cG$ are stacks for the fpqc topology of $\cataff R$, where $R$ is a ring, and $\Phi\colon \cG \arr \cF$ is a base-preserving functor.
-Assume that there exists an fpqc representable map $X \arr \cF$, where $X$ is an affine scheme, such that $\cG \times_{\cF}X$ is represented by an affine scheme.
+Assume that there exists {a representable fpqc cover} $X \arr \cF$, where $X$ is a scheme, such that $\cG \times_{\cF}X$ is represented by {schemes that are affine over $X$}.
 Then $\Phi$ is is representable and affine.

 For the proof of the Lemma, notice that we have a cartesian diagram

 hence it is enough to show that $[Y/H] \arr [X/H]$ and $\cB_{R}H \arr \cB_{R}G$ are affine.

 For the first, we have a cartesian diagram